CiaoRaviRaj/spur_ai_live_chat_bot/README.md

 # Spur AI Live Chat

+**Spur** is an **AI Business Growth Specialist** designed to help e-commerce brands "Sell More, Support Better, and Automate Everything."

+This application serves as a unified **Multi-Channel AI Agent** (WhatsApp, Instagram, Facebook, and Web Live Chat) that:

+- **Resolves 70% of support queries instantly** via intelligent automation.
+- **Drives Revenue** through WhatsApp broadcasts (80%+ delivery) and comment-to-DM marketing.
+- **Deeply Integrates** with platforms like Shopify, WooCommerce, and Shiprocket to track orders and perform real actions.

-A production-quality AI live chat web application built for the Spur Founding Engineer take-home assignment.
-Designed with **TanStack AI** + **Google Gemini** for efficient streaming and state management.
+Built for the **Spur Founding Engineer take-home assignment**, this project showcases a production-quality implementation using **TanStack AI** + **Google Gemini** for efficient streaming and state management.

 ## 🚀 Why TanStack AI?